akhdir/datasciencecoursera/getting_cleaning_data/project/ReadMe.md

 # How the Script Works

-The script reads all the measurements in traingin and test sets, it reads:
+The script reads all the measurements in training and test sets, it reads:

 1. X which contains the features ( measurements )
 2. y which refers to the activiy